DAB0mB/HotnCold-server/README.md

     # Milliseconds to wait before garbage collecting someone's location OR
     # the threshold of which a user is not considered as actively searching anymore
     ACTIVE_MS
+    # Twilio account SID
+    TWILIO_ACCOUNT_SID
+    # Twilio auth token
+    TWILIO_AUTH_TOKEN
+    # One time passcode timeout in milliseconds
+    OTP_TIMEOUT
+    # Test phone number regexp for local testing
+    # Will return the passcode with the response
+    TEST_PHONE_LOCAL
+    # Phone number regexp for testing with phone
+    # Will send the passcode via a text message
+    TEST_PHONE_SMS
     # *Optional: Server port.
 Defaults to 8000
     PORT
     # *Optional: Server host.
 Defaults to 0.0.0.0